 WATERBURY, Conn.
 (WTNH) – A man has been found guilty in the murder of a Waterbury woman in 2018, according to officials.

-On Wednesday morning at the Waterbury Superior Court, Vernon Hayes, 47, was found guilty of murdering his former girlfriend.
-Court records showed Hayes pleaded guilty to violating his probation.
+On Wednesday morning at the Waterbury Superior Court, Vernon Haynes, 47, was found guilty of murdering his former girlfriend.
+Court records showed Haynes pleaded guilty to violating his probation.

 In May of 2018, authorities responded to the report of an unresponsive woman at Matson Court.
 Upon arrival, police found a deceased woman in her bedroom with multiple stab wounds to her neck, according to officials.

 The victim was identified as 44-year-old, Tahnesia Watts of Waterbury, according to police.

 Police identified her boyfriend Vernon Haynes as the suspect in her murder.
 Police said Haynes had a prior murder conviction out of the state of New York in 1998.

 A police investigation revealed Haynes left the scene in Watt’s vehicle after stabbing and killing Watts.

 A warrant for Haynes’ arrest was issued and he was apprehended by police in New York in May 2018 and extradited back to Connecticut.